 - Procedures for allocating and designating administrative duties to an HRA third-party administrator (TPA) or committee

-- How you will fund the HRA plan
+- How you fund the HRA plan

 Want to see tips specific to stand-alone HRAs like the QSEHRA or ICHRA?
 See our plan document articles below: